duneroadrunner/SaferCPlusPlus/README.md

 ### SaferCPlusPlus versus Clang/LLVM Sanitizers

 The Clang/LLVM compiler provides a set of "sanitizers" (adopted by gcc) that address C/C++ "code safety" issues.
-While they address many of the same bugs, the solutions provided by the SaferCPlusPlus library and the Clang/LLVM sanitizers differ in significant ways (as of Sep 2016).
-Namely:
+While they address many of the same bugs, the solutions provided by the SaferCPlusPlus library and the Clang/LLVM sanitizers differ in significant ways.
+Namely (as of Sep 2016):

 - The Clang/LLVM sanitizers require modifications to the build process, not the code, whereas with SaferCPlusPlus it's the other way around.
-- SaferCPlusPlus can [more completely](https://en.wikipedia.org/wiki/AddressSanitizer#Limitations) solve the problem of invalid memory access, but does so by restricting what qualifies as "proper" SaferCPlusPlus code (eg. no pointer arithmetic).
+- SaferCPlusPlus can [more completely](https://en.wikipedia.org/wiki/AddressSanitizer#Limitations) solve the problem of invalid memory access, but in doing so does not support certain potentially language dangerous features (like pointer arithmetic).
 - When encountering an invalid memory operation at run-time, the Clang/LLVM sanitizers terminate the executable, where SaferCPlusPlus, by default, throws a (catchable) exception, but supports any user-defined action, including program termination.
 - SaferCPlusPlus is portable C++ code that works on any platform, whereas Clang/LLVM sanitizers are available/maintained on a finite (but at the moment, ample) set of OS-architecture combinations.
 - The Clang/LLVM sanitizers cost more in terms of run-time performance. [~2x slowdown](https://github.com/google/sanitizers/wiki/AddressSanitizerPerformanceNumbers) for the AddressSanitizer, for example.
-SaferCPlusPlus generally has substantially [lower performance costs](#simple-benchmarks), mainly because the Clang/LLVM sanitizers cannot assume any cooperation from the source code, so they have to instrument pretty much every allocated piece of memory and check pretty well every pointer dereference.
+SaferCPlusPlus generally has substantially [lower performance costs](https://github.com/duneroadrunner/SaferCPlusPlus-BenchmarksGame), mainly because the Clang/LLVM sanitizers cannot assume any cooperation from the source code, so they have to instrument pretty much every allocated piece of memory and check pretty well every pointer dereference.
 - SaferCPlusPlus supports the mixing of "safe" and (high-performance) "unsafe" code at a granular level, where Clang/LLVM Sanitizers apply to entire modules, or as in the case of the MemorySanitizer, all modules, requiring recompilation of any linked libraries.
 - Clang's ThreadSanitizer tries to detect data race bugs, while SaferCPlusPlus provides [data types](#asynchronously-shared-objects) that eliminate the possibility of data race bugs (and a superset we call "object race" bugs).